WHua0/user_management_final/readme.md

 ![Github Issue 7](submissions/Github%20Issue%207.png)
 ![Issue 7 Fix](submissions/Github%20Issue%20Fix%207.png)

-The code does not check the inputs for many fields, such that edge cases were allowed.
+The code did not check the inputs for many fields, such that edge cases were allowed.
 For instance, one could register an user with a password of an empty string.

 Various validators and constraints, such as minimum length, maximum length, required characters, and invalid characters, were added to each field, enhancing security and preventing edge cases from occuring.